CSAILVision/miniplaces/README.md

  }
 ```

-Please contact Bolei Zhou (bzhou@csail.mit.edu) if you have questions or comments on the general design of the MiniPlaces challenge.
+Please contact Bolei Zhou (zhoubolei@gmail.com) if you have questions or comments MiniPlaces challenge.
+If you are a lecturer and in need for the ground-truth of the test set, please reach out to Bolei too.
 If you an MIT student taking 6.819/6.869: Advances in Computer Vision, please contact the [teaching staff](http://6.869.csail.mit.edu/) for any course-related problems.